Yuyyyuuu/GNSS-SPP/README.md

-# GNSS-SPP: GNSS Signal Processing and Positioning
+# GNSS-SPP: Real-time GNSS Data Acquisition and PVT Solution

-## Introduction

-GNSS-SPP is a software project developed using standard C/C++ languages, designed to operate on a PC platform to fetch real-time data such as pseudoranges, Doppler frequency shifts, and broadcast ephemerides from an OEM719 board card.
-The project aims to perform navigation, positioning, velocity (PVT) calculations, and output the positioning results and accuracy statistics in real-time within the Windows command line environment.
+GNSS-SPP is a project implemented in standard C/C++ that allows for real-time acquisition of pseudoranges, Doppler frequency shifts, and broadcast ephemeris data from an OEM719 board card on a PC platform.
+It performs navigation, positioning, and velocity (PVT) calculations and outputs the results along with accuracy statistics, providing real-time navigation under the Windows command line.

 ## Features

-- Real-time acquisition of GNSS data: Pseudoranges, Doppler frequency shifts, and broadcast ephemeris.
+- **Real-time Data Acquisition**: Collects pseudoranges, Doppler shifts, and ephemeris data.
-- PVT solution: Navigation positioning, velocity, and time calculation.
+- **PVT Calculation**: Computes position, velocity, and time from GNSS signals.
-- Real-time navigation: Display of positioning results and accuracy statistics in the Windows command line.
-- Accuracy statistics: Output of positioning accuracy metrics.
+- **Accuracy Statistics**: Provides detailed statistics on the accuracy of the positioning.
+- **Windows Command Line Interface**: Offers a real-time interface for navigation output.

 ## System Requirements

-- Operating System: Windows
+- A PC running Windows OS.
-- Compiler: Standard C/C++ compiler (e.g., GCC, MSVC)
-- Hardware: GNSS receiver compatible with the OEM719 board card
+- A compatible GNSS receiver with OEM719 board card.
+- C/C++ compiler (e.g., GCC, MSVC).

 ## Installation

-1. Clone or download the repository to your local machine:
+1. Clone the repository:
    ```sh
    git clone https://github.com/Yuyyyuuu/GNSS-SPP.git
    ```
-2. Open the project directory and compile the source code using your preferred IDE or command-line compiler.
+2. Navigate to the project directory.
+3. Compile the source code using your preferred C/C++ compiler.
-3. Ensure your PC is equipped with an OEM719 board card and that the necessary drivers are installed.

 ## Usage

+1. Ensure your GNSS receiver is connected and recognized by the system.
-1. Execute the compiled program.
+2. Run the compiled executable.
-2. Monitor the real-time positioning data and accuracy statistics displayed in the Windows command line.
+3. Observe the real-time data and statistics in the command line output.

-## Contributing

-Contributions to the project are welcome.
-This includes:
-- Reporting bugs
-- Submitting fixes
-- Proposing new features